jrb28/telo-2022-16/MNIST/code/ga/readme.md

 An <code>output</code> folder has been provided to receive the adversarial example files.

-Executing <code>ga_control_rank_sel.py</code> to cause adversarial examples to be generated for the 500 randomly selected MNIST IDs is done, for example, from the command line using this command

-><code>python ga_control_rank_sel.py xxxxx</code>

-Please see the code for a description of the arguments or, alternately execute this command from teh command line:
+Please see the description of parameters in the MNIST subfolder and how to execute this code.

-><code>python python ga_control_rank_sel.py -h</code>

-Command line arguments can, alternatively, be specified in some IDEs.